The modelling of the action potentials in myelinated nerve fibres: Modelling

-In this paper, a phenomenological model is proposed for describing the propagation of an AP in a myelinated axon.
-The most important question is how to model the possible changes in the propagation velocity of an AP due to the myelin sheath.
-The process is nonlinear and we follow a recommendation of Whitham \cite{Whitham1974}: ``... one should not always turn too quickly to a search for the $\varepsilon$.''
-In the context of the governing equation, it means that we should keep the neglected inductance.
+In this paper, a model based on Lieberstein \cite{Lieberstein1967} is studied which describes the propagation of an AP in an axon.
+This is the first step, we map the behaviour of the solutions in the unmyelinated case before we move to modify the model for the myelinated case in the future.
+The model is nonlinear and we follow a recommendation of Whitham \cite{Whitham1974}: ``... one should not always turn too quickly to a search for the $\varepsilon$'' In the context of this model, it means that we should keep the neglected inductance as small as it is.
 This idea is supported by Wang et al \cite{Wang2021} who have argued that inductance is ``a missing piece of neuroscience''.
-If we keep the inductance in the cable equation then under the myelin sheath the propagation is governed not by a diffusion (see \cite{Goldman1968}) equation but by a hyperbolic equation.
+In general terms, however, inductance means that ``there is a kind of biological structure that can store energy in a non-electrical form'' \cite{Wang2021}.
+If we keep the inductance in the cable equation then the propagation is described not by a diffusion (see \cite{Goldman1968}) equation but by a hyperbolic equation.
 This hypothesis may better explain the changes in the velocity of an AP.
-Once the experimental studies have revealed the dependence of the velocity on the diameter of a fibre then such a dependence should also be taken into account.
+Noting the dependence of velocity on the diameter of a fibre \cite{Rushton1951} in the earlier studies and this relationship should also be taken into account.

-In what follows, the model of Lieberstein \cite{Lieberstein1967} is a basic one to describe the AP propagation in myelinated axons.
-This model includes the HH ion currents but in addition, includes the inductance as it follows from the Maxwell equations.
-For proper modelling of the processes in myelinated axons, the influence of the myelin sheath must certainly be taken into account.
-In principle, the length of a myelinated section and its thickness are the leading structural factors in the process.
-Consequently, one important parameter is the ratio of lengths of a Node of Ranvier $L_1$ and a myelinated section $L_2$ in the form of the myelin length ratio (or the $\mu$-ratio for short) which is proportional to $L_2/L_1$.
-Another important parameter is the g-ratio (see \cite{Rushton1951}) which is the ratio of the inner-to-outer diameter of a myelinated axon.
-These parameters take into account the structure of a myelin sheath (cf analysis by Basser \cite{Basser2004}).
+In what follows, the model of Lieberstein \cite{Lieberstein1967} is a basic one to describe the AP propagation in axons.
+This model includes the HH ion currents but in addition, includes the inductance as it follows from the Maxwell equations \cite{Lucht2014}.
+However, before moving on to the cases with higher complexity (i.e., including effects of myelination in the future) we should make sure that the basic model captures all the essential effects of the AP propagation.